Dr. Brien N. Smith, Dean

-Indiana State University’s Donald W. Scott College of Business is dedicated to providing a comprehensive quality education to students at both the undergraduate and graduate levels.
-The college’s programs combine classroom instruction by faculty who have experience and professional connections to the business world with opportunities for students to receive actual work experiences in the field of business.
+Indiana State University’s Scott College of Business is dedicated to providing an excellent comprehensive education to students at both the undergraduate and graduate levels.
+The college’s programs combine classroom instruction by highly qualified faculty who have experience and professional connections to the business world with opportunities for students to receive actual work experiences in the field of business.

-The college’s mission statement reinforces this purpose by formally stating, “The Indiana State University Donald W. Scott College of Business is dedicated to providing a nationally accredited professional education to qualified students at both the undergraduate and graduate levels.
-Our primary focus and commitment is to excellence in teaching.
-In tandem with this commitment, faculty engage in applied and educational research, develop relationships with the business community, and provide service to the region and to their professions.
-Students are participants in a collaborative learning environment that prepares them to take leadership roles in both public and private organizations.”
+The college’s mission statement reinforces this purpose by formally stating, “The Indiana State University Donald W. Scott College of Business is dedicated to providing an internationally-accredited professional education to qualified students at both the undergraduate and master’s levels.
+Our primary focus is to provide an experiential learning environment that prepares students to take leadership roles in both public and private organizations.
+In tandem with this commitment, the College supports, encourages, and produces applied and educational research, development of relationships with the business community, and service to the region and the professions. .”

 Faculty in the college bring both academic training and professional experiences to business study at ISU.
 The faculty are actively involved in professional organizations.
 Also, service to local, state, and national business communities is a deep commitment of ISU’s business faculty.
 The faculty bring dedication and experience to their classroom teaching, providing students with knowledge and skills gained from business contacts.

 The number of students enrolled as business majors ranks second at ISU with approximately 1,200 students selecting to major in business each year.
 Business students have a variety of options from which to choose a major.
 The college, which is divided into three departments, the Accounting, Finance, Insurance and Risk Management Department; the Marketing and Operations Department; and the Management, Information Systems, and Business Education Department, offers 11 undergraduate majors and one program of study at the graduate level.
-Majors at the undergraduate level are available in accounting, business administration, business education, finance, financial services, information design and end-user computing, insurance and risk management, management, management information systems, marketing, and operations management and analysis.
-Minors are available in accounting, business administration (non-business majors only), finance, financial services, forensic accounting, information processing, insurance and risk management, management information systems, marketing, motorsports management, and operations management and analysis.
+Majors at the undergraduate level are available in accounting, business administration, business education, finance, financial services, information design and end-user computing, insurance and risk management, management, management information systems, marketing, and operations, management and analysis.
+Minors are available in accounting, business administration (non-business majors only), finance, financial services, forensic accounting, information processing, insurance and risk management, management information systems, marketing, motorsports management, and supply chain management.
 Graduate study is available in a master of business administration degree.
-In addition, an international business concentration is offered in cooperation with the College of Arts and Sciences.
 The college also offers three courses, Business 204, Finance 108, and Business Education, Information, and Technology 336, that can be counted toward completion of the University’s Foundational Studies Program.
 Many of the college’s courses are excellent preparation for study leading to a law degree.
 Students planning a career as junior-high/middle school or secondary education teachers of business work closely with both the Scott College of Business and the Bayh College of Education.

-All programs in the college are accredited by AACSB International—The Association to Advance Collegiate Schools of Business, the premier accrediting association of business programs.
+All programs in the college are accredited by AACSB International— Advancing Quality Management Worldwide, the premier accrediting association of business programs.

 Providing practical experience is an important goal of the college, and a variety of internships and professional practice opportunities are available to ISU business majors.
-Students in the past have completed internships with such businesses as Bemis, First Financial Bank, Old National Bank, Eli Lilly and Company, March of Dimes, and State Farm Insurance Companies.
-The college’s Career Experience Center assists students in career development and internships.
+Students in the past have completed internships with such businesses as Bemis, First Financial Bank, Old National Bank, Eli Lilly and Company, Sackrider & Company, Gibson Insurance, Lockton Companies, and State Farm Insurance Companies.
+The college’s Meis Center for Student Professional Development assists students in career development and professional skills, and serves as a link to the ISU Career Center.
 The college has a number of scholarships available which can assist students in meeting the financial cost of a college education.
 In addition to its traditional role in education, the college recognizes the changing character of many students interested in earning a degree in business.
 To meet this need, the college offers the junior/senior courses in the business administration and insurance majors on-line for completion away from campus.
 More information is available on the college Web site, www.indstate.edu/business

 It is important to note that all business majors must complete a core of business courses and meet established academic standards to progress through their choice of major.
 These standards and requirements are listed on the following pages.